-With Disney officially retiring the FastPass system Disney has announced a new way for guests to access rides during certain time slots called Genie+.
+With Disney officially retiring the FastPass system Disney has announced a new way for guests to access rides during certain time slots called Lightning Lane.

-Disney’s Genie+ service at Walt Disney World and Disneyland will allow guests to save time waiting in line for their most popular, most sought after rides and attractions by giving them access to the new Lighting Lane entrances at most attractions for an additional fee.
+Disney’s Lighting Lane service at Walt Disney World and Disneyland will allow guests to save time waiting in line for their most popular, most sought after rides and attractions by giving them access to the new Lightning Lane entrances at most attractions for an additional fee.

-However, some popular rides such as Seven Dwarfs Mine Train, Remy’s Ratatouille Adventure, and Rise of the Resistance can’t be accessed through Genie+ but instead must be purchased a al carte anywhere from $7 to $12 per person.
+However, some popular rides such as Seven Dwarfs Mine Train, Remy’s Ratatouille Adventure, and Rise of the Resistance can’t be accessed through Single Pass which is a separate pricing for a single ride.

 Below is an in-depth guide to help you navigate this somewhat confusing, multi-tiered system.